-Rule 13: Goalkeeper Privileges
+Rule 13: Goalkepper Privileges

-- 1. Within their own penalty area, the goalkeeper has certain privileges that are not given to other players. - a.
-These privileges include: - i.
-Handling: The goalkeeper may catch, carry, strike or propel the ball with their hands or arms. - ii.
+- 1. Within their own penalty area, the goalkeeper has certain privileges that are not given to other players. - 2.
+These privileges include: - a.
+Handling: The goalkeeper may catch, carry, strike or propel the ball with their hands or arms. - b.
 Immunity: While in possession of the ball, the goalkeeper may not be charged, interfered with or impeded in any manner by an opponent.
 Possession includes bouncing the ball with both hands as well as dropping the ball for a kick.
-The referee shall eject without previous caution any player who, with obvious intent, violently fouls the goalkeeper who is in possession of the ball in his/her own penalty area. - 2.
-With the goalkeeper's privileges comes the capability for certain violations of these privileges that could not be applied to another player. - a.
-Restrictions of the goalkeeper: From the moment the ball is in control by the goalkeeper in their hands within his or her own penalty area, the goalkeeper has 6 seconds to release the ball. - i.
-Penalty: Indirect free kick from point of infraction. - b.
+The referee shall eject without previous caution any player who, with obvious intent, violently fouls the goalkeeper who is in possession of the ball in his/her own penalty area. - 3.
+With the goalkeeper's privileges comes the capability for certain violations of these privileges that could not be applied to another player.
+These violations are: - a.
+Restrictions of the goalkeeper: From the moment the ball is in control by the goalkeeper in their hands within his or her own penalty area, the goalkeeper has six seconds to release the ball. - i.
+Penalty: Indirect free kick from point of infraction.

+- b.
 Repossession: Having released it into play, they may not touch it again with their hands before it has been touched or played by a player of the opposing team.
 Throwing the ball into the air and allowing it to hit the ground is considered releasing the ball, and the goalkeeper may not retake possession unless the ball is touched or played by an opponent. - i.
-Penalty: Indirect free kick from point of infraction.
+Penalty: Indirect free kick from point of infraction. - 4.

-- c.
 Pass back: If a player deliberately kicks the ball with their foot (or any part of body below the knee) to their goalkeeper or a player throws the ball in to the goalkeeper, the goalkeeper is not permitted to touch it with the hands. - i.
-Penalty: Indirect free kick from point of infraction. - d.
-Redistributing the Ball: After coming into possession of the ball, a goalkeeper may not either punt the ball or throw/roll the ball past the halfcourt line. - i.
-Penalty: Indirect free kick from point of infraction. - 3.
+Penalty: Indirect free kick from point of infraction. - 5.
 The goalkeeper may not intentionally strike an opponent by throwing or kicking the ball vigorously at him/her or push him/her with the ball while holding it. - a.
-Penalty: Direct free kick from point of infraction. - 4.
+Penalty: Direct free kick from point of infraction. - 6.
 If the ball is played by the attacking team towards the goal, the goalie MAY trap the ball outside of the penalty box, dribble back inside the penalty box and use their hands to pick up the ball.
 If the ball is played by the defending team the goalie MAY NOT use their hands.